lthomazi/my_nn/README.md

 # Building a Neural Network From Scratch
 The data used can be found [here](https://drive.google.com/drive/folders/1XjMR1pgWWjI3V_7D_EfF3j-_Q2UV0Ccw?usp=sharing)
 ### By: _Lucas Thomazi_
-### The inspiration for this project came from [this](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) playlist from [3Blue1Brown](https://www.youtube.com/@3blue1brown) where he explains what are neural networks and how do they work.
-It is only meant to be used as a learning tool but feel free to play around with it! ;)
+### The inspiration for this project came from [this](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) playlist from [3Blue1Brown](https://www.youtube.com/@3blue1brown) where he explains what are neural networks and how they work.
+This is only meant to be used as a learning tool but feel free to play around with it! ;)

 ### **Goal**: The 'hello world' of machine learning.
 > ### Using the [MNIST database](https://www.wikiwand.com/en/MNIST_database) to recognize hand written digits.
 The MNIST database is a large dataset of handwritten digits used widely in machine learning and image processing for benchmarking classification algorithms.
 It contains 60,000 training images and 10,000 testing images, all grayscale and 28x28 pixels.